 - Having euphoric feelings, fixations, and anxiety

 All symptoms are similar to being drunk on alcohol.
-The onset of nitrogen narcosis varies from diver to diver.
-Inadequate hydration and the use of some drugs, among other things, can worsen symptoms.
+The onset of nitrogen narcosis varies from diver to diver and for each diver from day to day.
+Inadequate hydration and the use of some prescription and recreational drugs—among other things—can worsen symptoms.

 What Should You Do When Nitrogen Narcosis Strikes?